SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_466aeca2-e112-4ccc-a109-c6d85b91bbcf_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Certificate Authority Modification"

+    Installation of new certificate(s) in the Certificate Authority can be used to trick user when spoofing website or to add trusted destinations.

+    - **Effort:** master

+??? abstract "Cobalt Strike Default Beacons Names"

+    Detects the default names of Cobalt Strike beacons / payloads.

+    - **Effort:** elementary

 ??? abstract "Cobalt Strike HTTP Default GET beaconing"

     Detects GET HTTP queries from known Cobalt Strike beacons (source code 4.3)